-Choose Little and Lattimore for help with real estate law.
+Choose Little and Lattimore for help with real estate law in Marion, NC.
 We offer a range of services to meet your needs.

 We prepare deeds to transfer ownership of land and property.
 Details are extremely important, and there is background information that we need to know to do this correctly and to prevent you or someone else in the future from encountering serious problems.

 View our REALTOR® uptake form and our gift deed statement.
 We need to have all of this information to make sure your deed gets prepared correctly.